 International Patent Filing Via Patent Co-Operation Treaty (PCT)

-For protecting an invention, patent protection is taken by people, multi-national companies, research institutions and universities.
-Since, patent protection is jurisdiction specific in nature, it only gives the protection for the country in which it is filed.
-An international patent application helps applicant to seek patent protection based on the priority date of initial application in other countries also.
-Therefore, there is a need of an international patent protection.
-There are broadly two ways for seeking international patent protection: Convention Patent Application and PCT Application.
+For protecting an invention, patent protection is taken by people, multi-national companies, research institutions, and universities.
+Since patent protection is jurisdiction-specific in nature, it only gives protection for the country in which it is filed.
+An international patent application helps applicants to seek patent protection based on the priority date of initial application in other countries also.
+Therefore, there is a need for international patent protection.
+There are broadly two ways of seeking international patent protection: Convention Patent Application and PCT Application.

 What is a PCT Application?